 - April 2018 – One person was killed and three more injured at Chabad of Poway, CA

-- December 10, 2019 – Three people were killed in a kosher market in Jersey City.
-(A police officer was killed earlier.)
+- December 10, 2019 – After a police officer was killed in a nearby cemetery, three people were killed in a kosher market in Jersey City .
 Even more chilling is evidence that the real target of the Jersey City shooting was the shul and school next door.

 - December 28, 2019 – On the seventh night of Chanukah, a machete-wielding man entered the home of Rabbi Chaim Rottenberg in Monsey, stabbing five people.